-Pension Protectio n Zone Status (b) Funding Improvement or Employer Expiration Date of Collective-Bargaining Pension Fund(a) EIN Number 2022 2021 Rehabilitation Plan Surcharge Imposed Agreement Central States, Southeast and Southwest Areas Critical and Critical and Pension Fund 36-6044243 Declining Declining Yes No 3/31/2024 Teamsters National 401(k) Savings Plan(c) 52-1967784 N/A N/A N/A No 3/31/2024 Road Carriers Local 707 Critical and Critical and Pension Fund 51-6106510 Declining Declining Yes No 3/31/2024 Teamsters Local 641 Critical and Critical and Pension Fund 22-6220288 Declining Declining Yes No 3/31/2024
+Pension Protection n Zone Status ^(b) Funding Improvement or Employer Expiration Date of Collective- Bargaining Pension Fund ^(a) EIN Number 2021 2020 Rehabilitation Plan Surcharge Imposed Agreement Central States, Southeast and Southwest Areas Critical and Critical and Pension Fund 36-6044243 Declining Declining Yes No 3/31/2024 Teamsters National 401(k) Savings Plan ^(c) 52-1967784 N/A N/A N/A No 3/31/2024 Road Carriers Local 707 Critical and Critical and Pension Fund 51-6106510 Declining Declining Yes No 3/31/2024 Teamsters Local 641 Critical and Critical and Pension Fund 22-6220288 Declining Declining Yes No 3/31/2024 a) The determination of individually significant multi-employer plans is based on our contributions to the plans relative to our total contributions over the periods presented, as well as our contributions to the plans relative to the total contributions that the individual plans received during the periods presented.

-- a) The determination of individually significant multi-employer plans is based on our contributions to the plans relative to our total contributions over the periods presented, as well as our contributions to the plans relative to the total contributions that the individual plans received during the periods presented. - b) The Pension Protection Zone Status indicated herein is based on information that the Company obtained from the plans' Forms 5500.
-Unless otherwise noted, the most recent PPA zone status available for 2022 and 2021 is for the plan's year-end during calendar years 2021 and 2020, respectively.
-Among other factors, plans in the critical or critical and declining zone are generally less than 65 percent funded, plans in the endangered zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - c) The policies of the Western Conference of Teamsters Pension Trust precluded the Company from reentering the plan on June 1, 2011.
+b) The Pension Protection Zone Status indicated herein is based on information that the Company obtained from the plans' Forms 5500.
+Unless otherwise noted, the most recent PPA zone status available for 2021 and 2020 is for the plan's year-end during calendar years 2020 and 2019, respectively.
+Among other factors, plans in the critical or critical and declining zone are generally less than 65 percent funded, plans in the endangered zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.

+c) The policies of the Western Conference of Teamsters Pension Trust precluded the Company from reentering the plan on June 1, 2011.
 The plan did not assess a withdrawal liability and has not done so since June 1, 2011.
-Based on our most recent letter of understanding which has extended through 2024, no liability has been assessed.
-Contributions related to the employees previously covered by this plan are now being made to the Teamsters National 401(k) Plan
+Contributions related to the employees previously covered by this plan are now being made to the Teamsters National 401(k) Plan.

-The Company was listed in the Central States, Road Carriers Local 707 Pension Fund and Teamsters Local 641 Pension Fund's Forms 5500 as providing more than 5 percent of the total contributions for 2022 and 2021.
+The Company was listed in the Central States, Road Carriers Local 707 Pension Fund and Teamsters Local 641 Pension Fund's Forms 5500 as providing more than 5 percent of the total contributions for 2021 and 2020.

-We contributed a total of \$111.5 million, \$115.4 million and \$115.0 million in cash to the multi-employer pension funds for the years ended December 31, 2022, 2021 and 2020, respectively.
+We contributed a total of \$115.4 million, \$115.0 million and \$128.8 million in cash to the multi-employer pension funds for the years ended December 31, 2021, 2020 and 2019, respectively.
 The following table provides the pension amounts contributed by fund for those funds that are considered to be individually significant for the years ended December 31:

-(in millions) 2022 2021 2020 Central States, Southeast and Southwest Areas Pension Fund \$ 63.0 \$ 68.4 \$ 69.0 Teamsters National 401(k) Savings Plan 21.7 18.9 17.5 Road Carriers Local 707 Pension Fund 1.9 1.9 1.9 Teamsters Local 641 Pension Fund 1.7 1.9 1.9
+(in millions) 2021 2020 2019 Central States, Southeast and Southwest Areas Pension Fund \$ 68.4 \$ 69.0 \$ 77.7 Teamsters National 401(k) Savings Plan 18.9 17.5 19.0 Road Carriers Local 707 Pension Fund 1.9 1.9 2.5 Teamsters Local 641 Pension Fund 1.9 1.9 2.1